|Family||80 genespawn, 1 clonespawn, 1 clone offshoot, 1 wife, 1 also.wife, 1 daughter, also.daughter, 1 also.offspring, 1 waifu|

 [21:56] <Yaijinden> I am NOT.
 Letting some GODDAMN POCKET DIMENSION.
 Tell me what I CAN, and CANNOT DO.

-At a glance, Yaijinden is a Human male in his late twenties, whose slightly-shaggy light-brown hair and Caucasian features suggest an Anglo-German heritage.
-Most often, he dresses largely in casual Western clothing (shirts and slacks) over which he wears a haori patterned after the Captain-class shinigami of Soul Society, raincloud diamonds over stormcloud base, and almost invariably a pair of replaceable twine sandals.
-He appears mundane to casual inspection, but powerful senses reveal this for the lie it is-- as does every time he seriously draws upon his power, when a blue-green spiral ignites within his eyes.
+At a glance, Yaijinden is a Human male in his early thirties, whose slightly-shaggy light-brown hair and Caucasian features suggest an Anglo-German heritage.
+Most often, he dresses largely in casual Western clothing (shirts and slacks), and almost invariably a pair of replaceable twine sandals.
+He appears mundane to casual inspection, but powerful senses reveal this for a lie -- as does every time he seriously draws upon his power, when a blue-green spiral ignites within his eyes.

-Amidst the Hotel (and the House before it), Yaijinden is best described as as a Daoist heyoka, the sacred clown who lives outside the easily-defined boundaries of a social group and helps to define them by transgressing them.
-While he is still the sort of person who will harbor a wicked smile when he speaks truth to power, he has settled down since his Glory Days with the combined seasoning of age, experience, and being a parent.
+Amidst the Hotel (and the House before it), Yaijinden is akin to a Daoist heyoka, the sacred clown who lives outside the easily-defined boundaries of a social group, defining those boundariesm by transgressing them.
+While he is still the sort of person who harbors a wicked smile when he speaks truth to power, he has settled down since his Glory Days with the combined seasoning of age, experience, and being a parent.

 Though Yaijinden appears mundane at a glance, he is not normal by any stretch of the imagination.
-The body he typically inhabits is an almost flawless replica of his Human/khadi body, but differs on several key levels.
-As a shintai vessel held together by will and a certain level of concentration, Yaijinden's Human frame conceals and suppresses his power-- meaning that he can only call upon relatively superficial levels of his strength before his body begins partially unraveling and exposing the world to his manifest glory, something he loathe to do for the deleterious effects it has on causality.
-Concentrated evaluation with superhuman senses yields a mass of contradictory data: he is simultaneously hot and cold, empty and full, sweet and bitter, orange and blue, and stranger sense-defying contrasts besides.
+The body he typically inhabits is an almost flawless replica of his Human/khadi body, but differs on several metaphysical levels.
+As a shintai vessel held together by will and a certain level of concentration, Yaijinden's Human frame conceals and suppresses his power.
+Any thorough attempt to examine him with superhuman senses yields a mass of contradictory data: he is simultaneously hot and cold, empty and full, sweet and bitter, orange and blue, and stranger contradictions besides; when he genuinely calls upon this power, elements of his body visibly unravel, lit from within by emerald-green light and a mad spiral in his eyes.

 Yaijinden possesses of an almost encyclopedic knowledge of Mythos sorcery and soul-related magic, as well as a vast reservoir of arcane and spiritual power.
-As with his previous khadi and memetic incarnations, Yaijinden's shintai body is capable of regenerating injuries within minutes or even seconds of receiving them, even catastrophic damage that should by all means be fatal.
+As with his previous khadi and memetic incarnations, Yaijinden's shintai body is capable of regenerating injuries within moments, even catastrophic damage that would by all means be fatal to lesser beings.
 Thanks to the validium heart crafted for him by Arx Sylvanran, he can indulge or ignore temporal shenanigans as he sees fit, though his sense of humor tends to lend him to playing along with changes in the cosmos.

 In the year 2001, Yaijinden became a khadi, enslaved by a long chain to an entity he refers to alternatively as Annihilation and The End of All Things.
 His wandering footsteps brought him to Ten'ou House in 2004, where he settled in as the local heyoka.
 In those days he had little hope for his future, powerless to face his future oppressor; in 2005, however, a series of events spurred by The Actuary liberated his hidden heart.

 After a convoluted series of events in 2006 (including being severed from his heart and a period of existence as a mortal human), Yaijinden existed for a time as an embodied, self-cognizant idea.
 Yaijinden's physiology and psychology was functionally identical to his previous self, save for his claim that he was now "infectious", though this would only impact the greater world several millennia later (see Other Notes, below).
-This state of being came to an end in 2011 when he chased a impulse of existential dread into the Galaxy Cauldron, seeking insight into who he truly was, and came perilously close to being annihilated.
-Though Yaijinden was 'resurrected' as the Widening Gyre in 2012, through the efforts of Ten'ou House members, he is quite sure he should have been irretrievable from the maw of the things that live on the underside of the Cauldron.
-This remains a source of occasional but tremendous vexation for him.
+This state of being came to an end in 2011 when he chased a impulse of existential dread into the Galaxy Cauldron, seeking insight into who he truly was, and came perilously close to being obliterated.
+The efforts of Ten'ou House members culminated in his 'rebirth' as the Widening Gyre, though Yaijinden he is quite sure he should by any stretch of the imagination have been irretrievable from the maw of the things that live on the underside of the Cauldron.
+This lack of continuity as to how they managed to pull him back together remains a source of occasional but tremendous vexation for him.

 During a week-long Caribbean vacation in the summer of 2007, Yaijinden underwent (and has since recovered from) a bodyectomy in which Dr. Xadium excised a potential alien (ie. his own) presence from his flesh.
 Several of his organs were reclaimed by sinister science-y types: his brain by Shinji Ikari, his gonads by Mizuno Ami, and other miscellanea by Professor Tomoe.
 What remained was buried and left behind; over generations their psycho-spiritual rot seeped into the island and tainted the native plant life, creating the first devil fruits of One Piece.